 - What items are your lowest favorability?
 Where does your team differ from the company overall?
 Outside of the data, is there any item or construct that keeps coming up again and again in team meetings or discussions?

-- Ask each team member to select which item/s they like to consider as a team focus
+- Ask each team member to select which item/s they would like to consider as a team focus

 Step 3.
 Take Action